 Zoo Membership Grants

-To ensure that even more children within our mission can enjoy the all-inclusive play at Promise Park, we give away 100 Zoo Membership Grants each year to families who have children with neurological disabilities.
+To ensure that even more children can enjoy the all-inclusive play at Promise Park, we give away 100 Zoo Membership Grants each year to families who have children with neurological disabilities.
 The Zoo Membership Grant application for 2024 is now open.
 Please click HERE to complete an application.
 You will receive a response by February 15th letting you know if you did or did not receive a grant.
 We receive hundreds of applications and unfortunately are unable to provide grants to every applicant.